Abhishek-Poojary/Abhishek-Poojary/README.md

 ### 👋  Hi, I'm Abhishek Poojary

-My Journey to code started from the 11th standard as we had Computer Science as a Subject.
-Well, I didn’t like to code at the start but as the time passed I’ll start to realize how intriguing, complex, and fun it is to code.
+My Journey to code started from the 11th standard.
+I love how intriguing, complex, and fun it is to code.
-<br>I love to work on projects that challenge my critical thinking.
-Nowadays I am improving my problem-solving skills.
-I have experience working on a lot of projects based on different domains.<br>
+I like to work on projects that challenge my critical thinking and experience.
+I am improving my problem-solving skills.
+I have experience working on a lot of projects based on different technologies.
 I enjoy meeting new people and hearing new perspectives.

 ##  Skills